Elon Musk says his first tunnel will open in December

 The anticipated grand opening of The Boring Company’s first tunnel was announced in typical Musk fashion in a string of tweets that offered vague details about what the public can actually expect.

-“The first tunnel is almost done,” Musk told his 23.1 million followers, shortly after 5 p.m. on Sunday.
+“The first tunnel is almost done,” Musk told his 23.1 million followers, shortly after 5 p.m. local time on Sunday.

 When Musk makes any sort of pronouncement on Twitter, it gains massive attention — and if history is any indicator, shouldn't be taken at face value.